AdobeDocs/analytics.en/help/release-notes/doc-updates.md

 Content updates for the Adobe Analytics documentation set since January, 2019.

 * For information on [!UICONTROL Customer Journey Analytics], go [here](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-landing.html).
-* For information on the Streaming Media Collection, see [Measuring audio and video in Analytics](https://experienceleague.adobe.com/docs/media-analytics/using/media-overview.html).
+* For information on Adobe streaming media services, see [Measuring audio and video in Analytics](https://experienceleague.adobe.com/docs/media-analytics/using/media-overview.html).

 ## Details on major documentation updates